bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product reviews

 You can query reviews for products.
-The API returns only reviews that a store owner has approved.
-The example query shows how to query reviews for the specified product.
+You retrieve only reviews that a merchant has approved.
+The following example retrieves reviews for the specified product.

 <!--
 type: tab